HackYourFuture/databases/Week2/LESSONPLAN.md

 ```

 #### Essence

 Primary key is a special case of UNIQUE key.
 UNIQUE key can be NULL and
 primary key cannot be NULL.
 A table can have multiple UNIQUE keys but ONLY ONE primary key.

-### 2.1 Relationships (1-1, 1-M and Foreign Keys)
+### 2.1 Relationships (One-to-One, One-to-Many, Many-to-Many)

 #### Explanation

 When one entity is related to another, such a relationship has a so called **cardinality**.
 The cardinality determines how many instances of one entity can participate in the relationship
 with how many other instances of the other entity.